The issue: Long commutes, poor connections for many Chicagoans

 Bus Rapid Transit (BRT) is a new standard of transit service that provides rail-like speed and convenience at a fraction of the cost of installing rail.
 MPC’s Bus Rapid Transit: Chicago’s New Route to Opportunity lays the groundwork for a 10-route BRT network in Chicago that would provide more equitable transit service to help people access jobs, shops, schools, hospitals and other destinations across the city.

 Gold standard BRT includes four key elements that make it truly a rapid transit experience: dedicated bus lanes, pay-before-you-board stations, signal prioritization and at-grade boarding.
-After piloting some elements of BRT on Jeffery Boulevard; the City of Chicago is building BRT in the Central Loop.
+After piloting some elements of BRT on Jeffery Boulevard; the City of Chicago is building Loop Link in 2015.

 Planning is also underway for a world-class, center-running BRT service on Ashland Avenue.
 MPC strongly supports this vision and is continuing to work with the City to identify economic development opportunities along the Ashland corridor, as well as to explore the potential for a citywide BRT plan.